equinor/dcd/README.md

 `npm run cyopen` to open the Cypress interactive runner.
 This requires the application to be run locally.

+## Deployment
+We have 4 different environments in use; dev, pr, qa and prod.
+Dev is built when PR's are merged to master.
+The pr env is built on push to the pr branch.
+The qa and prod environments are deployed with [Azure Pipeline](https://dev.azure.com/Shellvis/DCD/_build?definitionId=40) manually and when a new tag is created.

 ### Team
 DCD is developed by the Shellvis team in TDI EDT DSD EDB.